ChrisWhealy/wasm_sha3/docs/local_execution.md

 # Using `wazero v1.11.0`

-Wazero can run the SHA3 algorithm in both Drop-In and XOF mode.
+Wazero can run the SHA3 algorithm in both drop-in and XOF mode.

 When using `wazero`, the `--mount` argument uses a syntax similar to `wasmer`'s `--volume` argument.